2.4 Python Usage Guide

 To use a virtual environment, create a container to hold the Python environment.
 There are several ways to do this depending on how you plan to use Python.
 Here, we use the venv tool as an example.

-sudo apt install python3-venv python3-pip
+venvin the system Python environment:sudo apt install python3-venv python3-pip -

-3. Execute the bin/activate script inside the virtual environment folder to enter the virtual environment:
+bin/activatescript inside the virtual environment folder to enter the virtual environment:source myenv/bin/activateYour terminal prompt changes to indicate the active environment:

-(myenv) ➜ ~
+(myenv) ➜ ~The

 Package Version